MicrosoftDocs/windows-dev-docs/terminal/troubleshooting.md

 Update-Module PSReadline
 ```

-## Why are my emoji not appearing in the jumplist?
+## Why are my emojis not appearing as icons in the jumplist?

-Only images linked from a file location can be rendered in the jumplist.
-Emoji are not supported for jumplist.
+Only images linked from a file location can be rendered as profile icons in the jumplist.
+Emojis are not supported for jumplist icons.

 ## Technical Notes